Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 Secondhand smoke causes over 7,000 lung cancer deaths and over 33,000 heart disease deaths each year in the United States.

 Tobacco kills more than half of its users who choose this habit.
 I submit it’s a choice.
 Frankly, I’m a little worn out from the cliche, ‘addiction is a disease.’
-I conclude smoking is a lifestyle choice developed from habit.
+I want to conclude that smoking is a lifestyle choice developed from habit, maybe even bordering on narcissism.

 How the Brain Works in Addiction and the Path to Reduced Cravings